Ayşegül Savaş: Novels

 Her first novel was Walking on the Ceiling (2019), published by Riverhead Books.
 A reviewer in Booklist called it "deceptively simple and subtly profound."
 The second, published by the same publishing house, is titled White on White (2021).
 Anthony Cummins of The Guardian reviewed it favorably, noting that the writing style in the book is like austere painting.
 Her third novel, The Anthropologists (2024), was published by Bloomsbury, and was nominated for the National Book Critics Circle Award.
 It was a New York Times editor's choice, one of the best books of the year by The New Yorker, TIME Magazine, Publishers Weekly, and best book of 2024 according to Vulture (New York magazine).

 Short fiction and essays

-She has published short stories and essays in publications that include The New Yorker, The Paris Review, The Yale Review, Los Angeles Review of Books, Literary Hub, Granta, and The Dublin Review among others.
+She has published short stories and essays in publications that include The New Yorker', The Paris Review, The Yale Review, Los Angeles Review of Books, Literary Hub, Granta, and The Dublin Review among others.

+Long Distance: Stories was longlisted for the 2025 National Book Critics Circle Award for Fiction.